Load Balancing Using Sparse Communication: The Communication Component

 \subsection{Overview}

-The results and observations in the previous section highlight the fact that the approximation error evolves as a function of the actual departures from the queues and the load balancer's estimation of these departure processes.
-This sheds light on the role of the communication pattern and how it should be designed.
+Our observations above shed light on the design of the communication pattern.
 A natural approach is to limit the time between messages so as to somewhat control how (stochastically) large the approximation error gets.
 We term this \textit{the Rate-Triggered} (RT) communication pattern.
 A second approach is to control the error by limiting the number of actual departures between messages, an approach we call \textit{the Departure-Triggered} (DT) communication pattern.
 A third, more sophisticated method, is to allow the servers to conduct the exact same queue length emulation the load balancer conducts, and have servers send a message whenever the approximation error reaches some threshold.
 We term this \textit{the Error-Triggered} (ET) communication pattern.
 In this section we present the three approaches.
-We discuss the communication frequency and resulting approximation quality of the three approaches in more detail in the next sections.
+We discuss the communication frequency and resulting maximal approximation error of the three approaches in more detail in the next sections.